alexle/alexle.github.com/posts/emerson-success.markdown

 If someone asked me what success was, I really couldn't tell them.

 Fancy job title.
 Big paycheck.
-To own a nice car and big house.
-Extravagant lifestyle.
-That's what pops in my head when I think of success.
+Nice car and big house.
+Fame and lifestyle.
+That's what pops in my head when I hear the word 'success'.

 But when I think about it, none of the above mean that much to me.
+Especially when I'm retired and looking back on my life.
+Is success really about what you **own** now?

-Especially when I'm 70 and chilling in a retirement home.
-It's weird how many of us yearn and work so hard to become "successful", yet don't have a clear definition of what that entails for each of us.
+It's weird how many of us work and sacrifice so much to become "successful", yet don't have a clear idea of what that entails for each of us.

+Instead of blindly trying to live up to these expectations, why not stop and ask yourself:

+* Why am I doing this?
+* Is this what makes **me** successful?
+* Does this make me happy?

 I'm not sure what success means to me yet.
 But for the mean time, Ralph Waldo Emerson's take on success sounds pretty good to me.